-- CELL PHONES, iPods, OR OTHER ELECTRONIC DEVICES ARE NOT TO BE USED IN THE CLASSROOMS UNLESS AUTHORIZED BY THE CLASSROOM TEACHER.
-Cell phones and other devices are to be turned off or placed on silent/vibrate mode during class.
-Students should keep these items in their backpacks. - CELL PHONES, iPods, OR OTHER ELECTRONIC DEVICES may be used before/after school, and lunch periods.
+CELL PHONES, iPods, OR OTHER ELECTRONIC DEVICES ARE NOT TO BE USED IN THE CLASSROOMS UNLESS AUTHORIZED BY THE CLASSROOM TEACHER.
+Cell phones and other devices are to be turned off or placed on silent/ vibrate mode during class.
+Students should keep these items in their backpacks.

+- 2. CELL PHONES, iPods, OR OTHER ELECTRONIC DEVICES may be used before/after school, and lunch periods.
 They may not be used during passing periods unless authorized by a teacher.
-Head phones and ear buds should never be used on campus. - Unauthorized use of these devices in the classrooms is a violation of this policy.
-Violators of the policy will be subject to one of the following disciplinary actions: confiscation of the device until the end of the day, and a detention, referral, suspension, or dismissal depending on the nature of the violation. - In an emergency situation, an administrator or faculty member can give a student permission to make a call from a cell phone. - Parents should continue to call the school for any emergency situation.
-We will contact your son. - The use of camera phones is strictly forbidden in specific areas, such as, locker rooms, washrooms, dressing areas, classrooms, and offices at any time.
+Headphones and ear buds should never be used on campus. - Use of these devices in the classrooms or restroom is a violation of this policy.
+Violators of the policy will be subject to one of the following disciplinary actions: confiscation of the device until the end of the day, and a detention, referral, suspension, or dismissal depending on the nature of the violation. - 4.
+In an emergency situation, an administrator or faculty member can give a student permission to make a call from a cell phone. - 5.
+Parents should continue to call the school for any emergency situation.
+We will contact your son. - 6.
+The use of camera phones is strictly forbidden in specific areas, such as locker rooms, restrooms, dressing areas, classrooms, and offices at any time.
 Such use may also be in violation of the criminal code.